 The Federal Safety Commissioner encourages the building and construction industry to strive for a higher level of safety.
 Guidance on this is provided in the Federal Safety Commissioner’s Safety Principles and Guidance, which includes safe design as a principle.

-The Federal Safety Commissioner Resources for Australian Government Agencies is a guide which aims to develop expertise in construction procurement and management of OHS through identification of processes and strategies to improve and integrate safety into construction projects.
+The Federal Safety Commissioner Resources for Australian Government Agencies is a guide which aims to develop expertise in construction procurement and management of WHS through identification of processes and strategies to improve and integrate safety into construction projects.
 The guide is about driving safety using a model client approach and provides information on how model clients can incorporate safe design into their projects.

 Read the case study.